onionshare/onionshare/docs/source/install.rst

 Signing key
 ^^^^^^^^^^^

+Packages are signed by the core developer who is responsible for the particular release.
+Following are the informations of the core developers of OnionShare:

+* Micah Lee:
-Packages are signed by Micah Lee, the core developer, using his PGP public key with fingerprint ``927F419D7EC82C2F149C1BD1403C2657CD994F73``.
+    * PGP public key fingerprint ``927F419D7EC82C2F149C1BD1403C2657CD994F73``.
-You can download Micah's key `from the keys.openpgp.org keyserver <https://keys.openpgp.org/vks/v1/by-fingerprint/927F419D7EC82C2F149C1BD1403C2657CD994F73>`_.
+    * You can download Micah's key `from the keys.openpgp.org keyserver <https://keys.openpgp.org/vks/v1/by-fingerprint/927F419D7EC82C2F149C1BD1403C2657CD994F73>`_.

+* Saptak Sengupta:
+    * PGP public key fingerprint ``2AE3D40A6905C8E4E8ED95ECE46A2B977C14666B``.
+    * You can download Saptak's key `from the keys.openpgp.org keyserver <https://keys.openpgp.org/vks/v1/by-fingerprint/2AE3D40A6905C8E4E8ED95ECE46A2B977C14666B>`_.

 You must have GnuPG installed to verify signatures.
 For macOS you probably want `GPGTools <https://gpgtools.org/>`_, and for Windows you probably want `Gpg4win <https://www.gpg4win.org/>`_.